boukepostma/cookiecutter-data-science/README.md

 │   ├── processed      <- The final, canonical data sets for modeling.
 │   └── raw            <- The original, immutable data dump.
 │
-├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
+├── docs               <- A simple mkdocs project; see mkdocs.org for details │
 ├── logger.py          <- Definition of logger
 │